Powerlearnproject/se-assignment-day-2-git-and-github-munsss/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+Version control is a system that helps track changes made to files over time, allowing multiple people to collaborate on a project.
+The fundamental concepts include: Repository - which is a storage location for the project files with all changes made to them.
+Commit - when you commit a change you add your latest changes to your repository.
+Branching - which lets you create alternate versions of your project allowing you to work on new features without changing your original work.
+GitHub is a popular tool because it allows developers to track changes, collaborate effectively, and revert to previous versions if needed.
+Version control helps maintain project integrity by keeping a record of all changes you make to your projectmade to the code, allowing developers to track and revert to specific versions if necessary.
+This prevents accidental data loss and helps ensure that the project remains consistent and functional.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?